bens6477/battleships/README.md

 ### Bugs

 * Nested list not copying - import copy - <code>copy.deepcopy(list)</code>
-* Two letters thowing uncaught error
+* Two letters rthowing uncaught error
 * Not catching duplicate guesses - create list of previous guesses and check list before accepting subsequent guesses as valid
 * Checking validation of letter-row coordinate range - convert to unicode number

-* **Problem 🐞** - Colorama library not suppoted in deployed Heroku terminal. <code>ModuleNotFoundError: No module named 'colorama'</code>
+* **Problem 🐞** - Colorama library not supported in deployed Heroku terminal. <code>ModuleNotFoundError: No module named 'colorama'</code>
     * **Resolution ✅** - The code was refactored to incorporate escape characters, which withdrew the need to import an additional library for colour alteration.
 The <code>colour_text(text, colour)</code> function was created to wrap colour-dependent escape characters around the inputted text, with the syntax <code>colour_code + text + reset_colour</code>.
-Since many different colours were frequently printed in the teminal, this function significanlty improved the efficiency, readablity and troubleshooting of this process.
+Since many different colours were frequently printed in the terminal, this function significantly improved the efficiency, readability and troubleshooting of this process.

 * **Problem 🐞** - Nested lists not copying to new variable correctly.
     * **Resolution ✅** -